 Links gained: 8

 LinkHunter passed the link building test, but it doesn’t mean there’s not room for improvement.
 Most niggles relate to what happens after you hit send on your email.
-For example, LinkHunter doesn’t yet offer reply tracking and auto follow-ups from within the app so correspondence risks getting lost in your inbox and not getting converted.
+For example, LinkHunter doesn’t yet offer auto follow-ups from within the app so correspondence risks getting lost in your inbox and not getting converted.
 There’s also no way to tell if you’ve previously reached out to a prospect with another campaign, which is helpful if you care about not spamming people.

 It’s still super early days for LinkHunter and I trust these are things they’ll get to as the tool develops and adds more customers.
 It’s also worth remembering that SEMrush has these features yet doesn’t deliver the same results so it’s a happy compromise.